wso2/product-apim/modules/integration/tests-common/clients/publisher/docs/OperationPoliciesApi.md

 <a name="getAllCommonOperationPolicies"></a>
 # **getAllCommonOperationPolicies**
-> OperationPolicyDataListDTO getAllCommonOperationPolicies(limit, offset, query)
+> OperationPolicyDataListDTO getAllCommonOperationPolicies(limit, offset, query, name, version)

 Get all common operation policies to all the APIs